anvilco/react-ui/packages/react-signature-modal/README.md

 ## Notes

-* Please contact us at [support@useanvil.com](mailto:support@useanvil.com) to enable iframe embedded signing for production signature packets.
+* To enable Iframe embedding: go to your organization's settings in Anvil, and enable "Iframe Embedding" in the API section.
 * React >= v16.0 required.